-FloodTags is a social enterprise that analyses online media and user generated content for water management and food security.
+FloodTags analyses online media and user generated content for water management and food security.
 Data sources include online news articles, blogs, forums, Twitter, Facebook public pages, and we connect to messengers such as WhatsApp and Telegram.
 We analyse these sources by using a mix of artificial intelligence, natural language processing and combinations with external data sources, including satellite imagery.
 Applications comprise real-time and historic (trend) analysis for emergency flood response, water scarcity management, water conflict resolution, integrated water management, food security and other water- and development related applications.